CamFlow/camflow-dev/README.md

 ### v0.1.5

 ```
+- Nodes updated only when relations are recorded.
 - Rework provenance tracking propagation.
 - More detailed mmap provenance recording.
 - Task inherit property from the file they execute (tracking and opaque).